lewismj/inky/README.md

 5. This is largely ‘throwaway’ code, however very useful as a prototyping exercise and evaluating what would be necessary for a better, full implementation.

 6. In this codebase I’ve made no attempt at any tail call optimisation in the `eval`.
-I think in a better implementation either you would address that (trampolining) or introduce a stack machine rather than AST walking interpreter.
+A better implementation would address that, possibly via trampolining or introducing a stack machine (rather than AST walking) interpreter.

 [1]:	https://github.com/orangeduck/BuildYourOwnLisp
 [2]:	https://github.com/adam-mcdaniel/wisp